vadivelansmart/News-Aggregator/readme.txt

-These API allows you to manage tasks with functionalities like creating, updating, deleting, filter, sort and retrieving tasks .
+These API allows you to fetch news with functionality like registering user , login, adding preferences, and fetching news with user preferences

 Table of Contents